 Changes to the National Contribution structure and fees are decided at the biennial SCAR Delegates Meetings.

-Elected Categories and National Contributions for 2018
+Elected Categories and National Contributions for 2019 and 2020

 |Category||Contribution||No. of Members||Total||Member|